2018's 10 Best

 “Curcumin is a highly pleiotropic molecule that was first shown to exhibit antibacterial activity in 1949 (5).
 Since then, this polyphenol has been shown to possess anti-inflammatory, hypoglycemic, antioxidant, wound-healing, and antimicrobial activities.”
 (3)

-The considerable presence of curcumin in turmeric makes it easy to use each name interchangeably, especially when talking about supplements, where they have perfected methods to increase curcumin levels.
-So when you’re looking at starting a turmeric supplement it is imperative to make sure that curcumin or curcuminoids make up a majority of the supplement (no matter what form).
+The considerable presence of curcumin in turmeric makes it easy to use each name interchangeably, especially when talking about supplements, which often have increased curcumin levels.
+So when you’re looking at starting a turmeric supplement, it is imperative to make sure that curcumin or curcuminoids make up a majority of the supplement (no matter what form).
 See The #1 Turmeric Supplement Now

 When Should I Use A Turmeric Supplement?